danipoma/OL-Connect-utility-scripts/README.md

 # why script is not written in modern javascript?
-script doesn't focus on new standards as it was written for planetpress tooling, where we currently has some sort of pseudo es6 - has let, but not const etc.
+script doesn't focus on new standards as it was written for planetpress tooling, where we currently have some sort of pseudo es6 - has let, but not const etc.